nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## <a id="coming"></a>Coming soon

 coNtactUS is a continual work in progress, with newer and better features always being built by the development team.
-Here are some new features that you can look forward to in the near future:
+Here are some new features you can look forward to in the near future:

 * Currently, the reminder pop-up window only appears when coNtactUS is launched.
-We understand that you may want to view this reminder pop-up window at any moment while you are using coNtactUs.
-This is why we will be adding a command for you to do so, so you can see the reminders at any time you wish.
+You may want to view this reminder pop-up window at any moment while you are using coNtactUs.
+Hence, we will be adding a command for you to do so, so you can see the reminders at any time you wish.

 <p align="right"><a style="text-align:right" href="#table">Return to ToC</a></p>